netdata/netdata/health/REFERENCE.md

     altogether, run health checks more or less often, and more.
 See [daemon configuration](/daemon/config/README.md#health-section-options) for a table of all the available settings, their default values, and what they control.
 -   The individual `.conf` files in `health.d/`.
-These health entitiy files are organized by the type of metric they are performing calculations on or their associated collector.
+These health entity files are organized by the type of metric they are performing calculations on or their associated collector.
 You should edit these files using the `edit-config` script.
 For example: `sudo ./edit-config health.d/cpu.conf`.